sgress454/sails-hook-autoreload/README.md

 ##### _Can't I just use [`forever`](https://github.com/foreverjs/forever) or [`nodemon`](https://github.com/remy/nodemon) or [insert daemon here] to do this_?

 Yes, yes, you absolutely can, and if stability during development is your #1 concern, you absolutely should.
 Nothing beats a cold reboot to get that oh-so-pristine app state.
-The advantages of this hook are (1) it's faster and (2) it won't run your bootstrap every time, which mostly contributes to (1), especially if you have a lot of fixtures in that bootstrap.
+The advantages of this hook are (1) it's faster, (2) it won't run your bootstrap every time (see #1), and (3) it won't drop your sessions / socket connections if you're using in-memory adapters during development.

 ### Installation